-2. Purpose
+3. Purpose

-Connecting a micro-generator (MG) to the grid requires careful consideration of legal matters, safety, equipment and installation.
+Connecting micro-generation to the grid requires careful consideration of legal matters, safety, equipment and installation.

-This document is intended to provide an overview of the safety, electrical and procedural aspects regarding the development of MGs on private property.
+This guideline is intended to provide an overview of the safety, electrical and procedural aspects regarding the development of MGs on private property.
 It provides a step-by-step summary and details of the processes required to obtain official permission and approval for MG installation.
 The document also addresses obligations of MG applicants, electrical contractors, energy retailers and wire service providers (WSPs) in meeting MG compliance and safety.